-- 81% of patients diagnosed with dementia who had their care reviewed in a face to face meeting in the last 12 months, which is comparable to the national average of 84%. - Performance for mental health related indicators was better than the national average.
-For example, 94% of patients with schizophrenia, bipolar affective disorder and other psychoses had had their alcohol comsumption recorded in the preceding 12 months (April 2014 to March 2015) compared to a national average of 90%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- 88% of patients diagnosed with dementia had their care reviewed in a face-to-face review in the preceding 12 months (April 2014 to March 2015) compared to the national average of 84%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency department where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.